 Remember, however, that not all service providers are the same - interest rates and loan terms can vary widely depending on where you look.
 If you have a high credit score, this should always work in your favor, and allow you to choose from the best APRs and terms around.
 Of course, a low credit score can have the opposite effect, and will usually see you offered higher interest rates and maybe less favorable terms.
 But don't despair if your credit score is not as good as it could be - it can often be easily improved using the best credit repair services (opens in new tab) and there's plenty of ways to build your credit score over time, such as paying your debts on time.

 Shop around and be prepared

-When applying for your loan, you will also need to prepare some paperwork in advance.
-It’s tedious, of course it is, no paperwork was made by normal humans, but if you do the legwork now, you will be smiling later.
+When applying for your loan, you will also need to prepare some paperwork in advance of sealing the deal.
 The following items are essential when you start the process:

 - Proof of residence such as a utility bill, bank statement or credit card (opens in new tab) statement

 - Proof of income such as a bank statement